GiuMangiaracina/Thesis/README.md

 At this point you can start the program, following the [usage](#usage) section.

 ## Add other applications to the system
-To add a new application to the system, it is necessary to add even an associated node to the system, where the application is virtually running.
+To add a new application to the system, it is necessary to add new files and configure them before to built the system.

+Furthermore, it is necessary to add even an associated node to the system, where the application is virtually running.

 Remembering that all the nodes are identified by an ID, with an increasing number (1,2,3,..).
 For convention, the associated applications have the same ID.
 So, in order to add new applications and nodes, you have to start with an associated ID from 4 onwards.
 Follow these instructions (in general, you can use the previous 3 applications as guide, substituting the configuration with the right ID in the various files), for each of the new applications.
 When you read N, substitute with the correct ID (4, 5 ,...) value:

 -	duplicate a spark directory in the 'program' folder.
-Since each application have different requirements ( you can read them above), you can duplicate the folder with the metrics of interest for the new application.
+Since each application have different requirements (you can read them above), you can duplicate the folder with the metrics of interest for the new application.
 Then you can modify the min/max threesholds changing the parameters in the 'metrics.py' file.

 -	rename the folder with 'sparkN';